Thaba Bosiu: Treaty of Thaba Bosiu

 Due to being starved after the siege, the Basotho signed a treaty in April 1866 in which they agreed to surrender 3 000 cattle.
 They also surrendered more than two-thirds of their arable land.
 At the time, Basotho faced large scale starvation and thus Moshoeshoe and his subjects agreed to the Orange Free State's terms.
 The land they forfeited during this treaty included conquered territory on the west of the bank of the Caledon River and Orange River.
 This left Basotho with a significantly reduced cultivable area close to Thaba Bosiu, as well as 32 km of arable soil on the east bank of the Caledon River.
 Villagers, however, did not vacate the surrendered territory and in March 1867, Orange Free State President Johannes Henricus Brand ordered both a resumption and intensification of Free State military action.

-In 1867, After the Third Free State–Basotho War, when Free State conquered the whole Lowlands, Moshoeshoe requested British protection which was granted in March 1868 on the eve of the Boer attack on Thaba Boisu.
+In 1867, after the Third Free State–Basotho War, when Free State conquered the whole Lowlands, Moshoeshoe requested British protection which was granted in March 1868 on the eve of the Boer attack on Thaba Boisu.
 Lesotho became a British territory.
 Thaba Bosiu was the only part of the territory which had remained invincible.

 Thaba Bosiu Affair

 On 27 December 1966, Moshoeshoe II organised protest meetings which culminated in a prayer meeting at Thaba Bosiu.
-This was a reaction to Prime Minister Chief Leabua Jonathan’s governance (leader of the Basotho National Party - BNP).
+This was a reaction to Prime Minister Chief Leabua Jonathan's governance (leader of the Basotho National Party - BNP).
 Moshoeshoe II contested the legitimacy of the BNP governance and his lack of executive powers in the governance of Lesotho.
 When the prayer meeting was held, Chief Jonathan perceived this defiance as a promotion of insurrection and banned the meeting.
 A conflict between the security forces and demonstrators ensued, resulting in 10 dead and arrests of many opposition party leaders.
 Under house arrest, Moshoeshoe II was forced to sign a document promising not to convene or address public gatherings without consent of his government and to present only speeches required and prepared by the government.

 National monument

 In 1967, the Lesotho government declared the mountain a national monument.
 In the 1990s, the United Nation Development Programme in conjunction with the Basotho government, initiated the Preservation and Presentation of Thaba Bosiu, the national monument to preserve this historical landmark.
-This mountain has become a tourist attraction, with a conference centre, a cultural village and many rondavel type of accommodation at it's base.
+This mountain has become a tourist attraction, with a conference centre, a cultural village and many rondavel type of accommodation at its base.
 The historical site itself is on the plateau above the cultural village and walking tours can be organised from the information centre (located as the next building on the main road after the entrance to the cultural village).